 Driving time: 75 minutes

-Time needed: Allow one hour to visit the Port-Royal National Historic Site and a day to explore the area.
+Time needed: Allow one hour to visit the Port-Royal National Historic Site and a day to explore the area on your Nova Scotia road trip.

 Take a walking tour of Port-Royal National Historic Site, considered nationally significant for its early attempt (1603) at French colonization in North America.
 Over the course of eight years, a year-round trading community was established with the Mi’kmaq and French Colonists, with an exchange of knowledge occurring to help each other out.